JustAnEE/Notes/README.md

 # MathStuffs :

-Mathematics Notes:
+Notes:

-A collection of math notes for various topics.
-They vary from notes specifically made for courses I have taken, to notes made out of pure mathematical interest.
-Lot's of the documents in this folder are incomplete and are works in progress.
+A collection of notes for various topics.
+They vary from notes specifically made for courses I have taken, to notes made out of pure interest.
+Many of the documents in this folder are incomplete and are works in progress.